tjohann/a20_sdk/README.md

 - add dtc config for mcp2515 (bananapi and cubietruck)
 - working jailhouse configuration for bananapi and olimex
 - simple example for using bare-metal cell within bananapi/olimex
-- working can parts for a20-can and mcp2515 (bananapi/olimex)
+- working can-bus parts for a20-can and mcp2515 (bananapi/olimex)
-- working can baremetal can example
+- working can-bus baremetal can example
 - simple baremetal lcd example
 - support flashchip of olimex and/or cubietruck
 - simple os for baremetal cell (see https://github.com/tjohann/miblos)